TaylorDarneille/SEIRFX818/javascript/js-control-flow/05promises.md

 ### Analogy

 Imagine you are stuck at home with a sprained ankle, so you send your friend to the market to buy some pain medication.
-Your friend is the **promise**.
+Your friend makes a  **promise** to return with some pain medication for you.
 Once your friend has left for the market, the promise is **pending**.
 If your friend returns from the market with medication, the promise is **fulfilled**.
 If your friend returns from the market _without_ medication, the promise is **rejected**.

 ## Creating a Promise